CoCo3-org/Retro.NET/README.md

 ---

-8/6/2023 1:35 AM: I need a plan were I start off simple w/ a blank program – the “Do Nothing” program.
-Then next I do a “HelloWorld”.
+8/6/2023 1:35 AM: I need a plan were I start off simple w/ a blank program – the "Do Nothing" program.
+Then next I do a "HelloWorld".

 From there I keep adding C# language features keeping each sample with a new feature as simple as possible.
 This will lay the groundwork for more complex program examples up until I have covered all the C# language features and all CIL instructions.